© SKB/Lasse Modin

 Finland

-The world's first repository for high-level radioactive waste in crystalline rock is currently being built in Finland (Onkalo).
+The world's first-ever repository for high-level radioactive waste in crystalline rock is currently being built in Finland (Onkalo).
 The site is located on the island of Olkiluoto in the municipality of Eurajoki on the west coast of Finland and is only a few kilometres away from the Olkiluoto nuclear power plant.
-At the end of 2021, the operator Posiva Oy (a joint venture between the operating companies of Olkiluoto and Loviisa) submitted an application for an operating licence to the Ministry of Economic Affairs and Labour.
+At the end of 2021, operator Posiva Oy (a joint venture of the operating companies of Olkiluoto and Loviisa) submitted an application for an operating licence to the Ministry of Economic Affairs and Labour.

 Intended host rock formation: crystalline rock